 Transforming clinical assessments with a dedicated focus on people

-This interview marks the eighth installment in the Maximus Impact 2020 series, a collection of profiles and articles introducing some of our best and brightest leaders – individuals who are making tremendous impacts in the government sectors we serve.
+This interview marks the eighth installment in the Making an Impact series, a collection of profiles and articles introducing some of our best and brightest leaders – individuals who are making tremendous impacts in the government sectors we serve.

 Joi Shaw, LBSW, MSM